An Introduction to Theatre Arts

 This introductory theatre course will focus on creative expression through theatrical performance and design.
 Students will become skilled at employing: acting techniques, movement & body control, proper vocalization methods, and the basic development of a character.
 Students will have opportunities to see live theater performances.

-A Closer Study of Technical Theatre
+A Closer Study of Technical Theatre and Theatre Production

 This intermediate theatre course is an extension and further exploration of the concepts and training covered in Theatre I. Students of Theatre II will refine skills in theatrical creative expression.
 Levels of expectations and approaches will vary depending on the assignment, and class size.